Prior to tonight's series opener vs. Washington, the Chicago White Sox announced the following four roster moves:

-Following the moves, the White Sox have 29 players on the active roster.
+Following the moves, the White Sox 40-man roster decreases to 38.